shaikatcse/EnergyPLANDomainKnowledgeEAStep1/InitializationResults/SPEA2WithoutTrackWithSI/WithoutRM/readme.txt

 read initial population from "C:\Users\mahbub\Documents\GitHub\EnergyPLANDomainKnowledgeEAStep1\InitializationResults\InitIndividualWithSI\WithoutRM" folder.
 These population are withour ramdom inidividuals.

 mergeFUN_SSI_WSI: all Pareto front from 30 runs with SPEA2 with smart inililization

+N.B: These results are reported in ASOC paper